fergiemcdowall/search-index/docs/API.md

 `si(options)` returns a Promise which creates a search index when invoked

-`options` is an optional object that can contain the following values:
+`options` is an optional object that can contain the following properties:

 | Name | Type | Default | Description |
 |---|---|---|---|